AY2122S1-CS2103-W14-1/tp/docs/UserGuide.md

    <br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`doc help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * **`pt list`** : Lists all patients.